UppsalaConflictDataProgram/OpenViEWS2/projects/prediction_competition/README.md

 # Getting started

 See the README.md in the root of this repository for installing and starting the jupyter notebook server.
-Then navigate to this directory in the jupyter notebook browser window and open example_notebook.ipynb
+Then navigate to this directory in the jupyter notebook browser window and open benchmark_notebook.ipynb

 Good luck!